lsst/dp0-1_lsst_io/data-products-dp0-1/index.rst

 **TAP Catalogs**:
 The five TAP-accessible catalogs in the table below are generated from coadded images and are available via both the Portal and Notebook Aspects.
-For all Portal-accessible TAP catalogs, one way to view and interact with the schema is by using the Portal's "table view" in the TAP service for single-table queries, as described in the :ref:`Data-Access-Analysis-Tools-Portal-Intro`.
+For all Portal-accessible TAP catalogs, one way to view and interact with the schema is by using the Portal's "table view" in the TAP service for single-table queries, as described in the :doc:`/data-access-analysis-tools/index-portal-intro`.
 Schema for all five TAP-accessible catalogs can be also viewed and interacted with in a Jupyter Notebook by following the examples in Section 2.2 of the first of the :ref:`DP0-1-Tutorials-Notebooks`.
 The table below contains links to pages that list the schema for these tables: the column names, units, data types, and a description.